Last Updated on

 Add in sweetened condensed milk and mix until incorporated with a spatula or spoon.

 Then add in espresso powder and beer.

-- Prep bread pans or casserole pans with wax paper or aluminum foil.
+Prep a bread pan lined with wax paper or aluminum foil.

-- Layer in ice cream base, drizzle fudge and place a few pecans in each layer.
-You will have about 3 different levels.
+Layer in ice cream base, drizzle fudge and place a few pecans in each layer.
+You will have about 3 layers.